mosa/MOSA-Project/Source/Docs/demos.rst

 CoolWorld
 =========

-The **CoolWorld** demo utilitizes the MOSA device drivers system to enumerate hardware devices and instantiate drivers, such as for the IDE hard drives and FAT file system.
+The **CoolWorld** demo utilitizes the MOSA device drivers system to enumerate hardware devices and instantiate drivers, such as for the IDE controller, disk devices, and FAT file system.

 .. image:: images/mosa-demo-coolworld.png